Ubiquitous, Unique, And Useful: 5 Characteristics Of Fungi That Set Them Apart

 10

-• Compost with Fungi – If you're environmentally conscious, you may already compost.
+You can also compost with fungi.
+If you're environmentally conscious, you may already compost.
 If you are, try adding some mushrooms to the pile.
 They will speed up the process and leave you with excellent fertilizer.